-- i. beacon type and designation, - ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable,
+- i. beacon type and designation, - ii. beacon specification, - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable, - v. methods of beacon activation and beacon/antenna deployment,

-- v. methods of beacon activation and beacon/antenna deployment, - vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period, - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon, - ix. for beacons with RLS capability, the operation of the RLS function shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system.
+- vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period, - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon, - ix. for beacons with RLS capability, the operation of the RLS function shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system, and - ix.x. for ELT(DT)s a description of any limitations that might result from the beacon being active in an "in-flight" mode beyond the 370-minute limit described as the "in-flight" mode of operation rather than switching to the "post-crash" mode.

-k)f) beacon marketing brochure, if available;
+f) beacon marketing brochure, if available;

-l)g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack;
+g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack;

-m)h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8:
+h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8: